matikepa/matsonkepson.github.io/README.md

 ## Local Development

+[Installing Hugo](https://gohugo.io/installation/) is optional since we use python3 virtual env...

 To run this blog locally:

-1. Install Hugo (extended version)
+1. Make sure you have installed python3 locally
 2. Clone this repository
-3. Run `./build-local.sh` to start the development server
+3. Run `make all` to fresh start the development server
 4. Visit [http://localhost:1313](http://localhost:1313)

 ## Content Management

+- Run build with `make run` or `make` for possible options
-- New posts can be created using `./new-post.sh`
+- New posts can be created using `make new-post`
-- Clean build artifacts with `./clean.sh`
 - All content is written in Markdown and stored in the `content/` directory
+- Run `make format` to validate your new MD file

 ## License